bhardwajRahul/gmail-cleaner/README.md

    - Grant permissions → Click **Continue**
    - Done!
 You'll see "Authentication flow has completed"

+> **🌐 Using a custom domain or remote server?** See [Custom Domain / Reverse Proxy / Remote Server](#custom-domain--reverse-proxy--remote-server) for configuration instructions.

 ### Option B: Python (with uv)

 ```bash